kedro-org/kedro/docs/source/data/data_catalog.md

   id_token: key
 ```

-In the example above `catalog.yml` contains references to credentials keys `dev_s3` and `scooters_credentials`.
-It means that when instantiating `motorbikes` dataset, for example, the `DataCatalog` will attempt to read top-level key `dev_s3` from the received `credentials` dictionary, and then will pass its values into the dataset `__init__` as `credentials` argument.
+In the example above, the `catalog.yml` file contains references to credentials keys `dev_s3` and `scooters_credentials`.
+This means that when it instantiates the `motorbikes` dataset, for example, the `DataCatalog` will attempt to read top-level key `dev_s3` from the received `credentials` dictionary, and then will pass its values into the dataset `__init__` as a `credentials` argument.
 This is essentially equivalent to calling this:

 ```python
 CSVDataSet(